sindhura-nk/Data-Science-Topics/README.md

-# PWSkills-Assignments - Utkarsh Gaikwad
+# PWSkills-Assignments
-PWSkills Data Science Masters assignment - Utkarsh Gaikwad
+PWSkills Data Science Masters assignment

 # How to initialize repository
 1. Create Repository on GitHub with gitignore as python and license as GNU